datasektionen/infra/README.md

   - bucket key: enable
 - advanced settings: object lock: disable

-State locking is done with the DynamoDB table `terraform-lock`.
+State locking is done with the DynamoDB table `tf-lock`.
 It was created with the following settings:
 - partition key: `LockID`, type `String`
 - sort key: (blank)
 - table settings: customize